Complete a 3 Question Survey and Earn a re:Post Badge

 Identify what's causing your Lambda function to time out

-Use one or more of the following methods to identify the point of failure that's causing your function to time out:
+Use one or more of the following methods to identify the point of failure that caused your function to time out:

 Review your CloudWatch Logs for Lambda

 You can use Amazon CloudWatch to view all logs generated by your function's code and identify potential issues.
-For instructions, see Accessing CloudWatch Logs for Lambda.
+For instructions, see Using CloudWatch Logs with Lambda.

-If your function is returning a stack trace, then the error message in the stack trace specifies what's causing the error.
+If your function returned a stack trace, then the error message in the stack trace specifies what caused the error.

 Important: Lambda generates three log lines for each invocation automatically (START, END, and REPORT).
 These three lines are the only lines that appear in your function's CloudWatch logs if either of the following is true: